sbose78/app-stak-devfile/README.md

+## Application Stacks
+codenamed "AppStaks"

-### What is a stack ?
+### What is an application stack ?

-Set of metadata, artifacts and example code needed to develop an application.
+An application stack is a set of metadata, artifacts and example code needed to develop an application.
 The scope of AppStaK goes beyond the traditional software stack and covers development and GitOps activities.

+### Who consumes an application stack ?

+Developer tools which enables developers to get started with writing applications which would be eventually deployed in a Kubernetes environments, would use Application Stacks to offers users a variety of optioins

-#### What information does a stack have ?
+### What information does a stack have ?

 A stack contains the following information with respect to an application that is associated with a stack: